Azure/CARML-Learn/docs/wiki/Lab 2 - Setup CARML prerequisites.md

     <img src="./media/PreReqGitHub/forkClone.png" alt="Clone fork" height="250">

 1. On your local machine you can clone the repository to any location you desire.
-However, it is recommended to create for example the folder structure `C:/dev/CARML/lab` to keep the local file paths short.
-Create the folder structure you desire.
+However, it is recommended to keep the local file paths short.
+    >Example: `C:/dev/CARML/lab`

     <img src="./media/PreReqGitHub/localFolder.png" alt="Local folder" height="150">